-The Regular Board meeting will be held on Monday, December 11, 2017.
+Regular Board meeting will be held onthe second Monday of the

-The Village Hall will be closed the following days:
+Village Hall will be closed on Tuesday, March 20 for the Primary

 Evansville Public Library

 Evansville Library is open Tuesday and Thursday from 9-5 pm.
 If

 information is needed after hours, please feel free to leave a message

 Village of Evansville President, Clerk and Board of Trustees would like

 to welcome you to our beautiful community located on the banks of the

 Kaskaskia River.
 Our Village has many points of interest to offer and

 we hope you enjoy it.